I write about toxins in our food and air but what about social media?

 22. Start A 30 Day Challenge

-This could be a book reading challenge, sugar detox, or workout.
+This could be a book reading challenge, sugar detox, or workout challenge.

-You could match this with the new habit you want to develop.
+You could match this with another new habit you want to develop like reading thru the bible every day or eating healthier.

 It’s Time To Make Some Changes

-So, I didn’t really have to write this post for you to know that social media can have a negative impact on your life.
+So, I didn’t have to write this post for you to know that social media can hurt your life.

-You already know you scroll thru Facebook or Instagram when you are bored or just to fill in gaps of time.
+You already know you scroll through Facebook or Instagram when you are bored or just to fill in gaps of time.

 You’ve got so much more you could be doing!